 Housing assignments are made based on the roommate agreement questionnaire that is completed on the housing application/license.
 Residents are placed in a suite based on similarities.
 Once placed in the suite, the placement of beds is based on the date and time stamp of the housing application/license was received.
 Students also have the opportunity to choose their suitemate/roommate but it must be a mutual request.(back)

-Residents will be notified beginning April 15, 2008 and offers will made weekly until the residence halls open.
+Residents will be notified on or about April 14 regarding their housing status and offers will made weekly until the residence halls open.
 Final assignments will be mailed by August 15th.(back)

 All campus tours, including the Residence Halls, are organized through the MCC Admissions Office.
 The Admissions Office is located on the Brighton Campus, Building 1 Room 211, phone number 585.292.2200.
-Several summer orientations will include a residence hall component and tour and they will be offered July 10 and 22, and August 11 and 18th.
-Please visit www.monroecc.edu/go/orientation for additional information.(back)
+Several summer orientations will include a residence hall component and tour.
+You can view the Orientation schedule here or visit the Housing and Residence Life website for additional information.(back)

 This depends on your financial aid eligibility.
 If you have enough financial aid eligibility, your aid may cover your residence hall expenses.
 Contact the Financial Aid Office for more information.(back)